robotics-upo/siar_packages/localization_siar/README.md

 ## Dependencies

 - libkml-1.2.0 (or higher)
-- libxml++-1.0 (or higher) or any version.
-Sometime it is necessary to make a symbolic link in /usr/include/libkml++ to the folder /usr/include/libkml++-1.0/libkml++
+- Rgbd-odom package.
+Can be downloaded from: https://github.com/robotics-upo/rgbd_odom.git

 # amcl_sewer

 This module has been included for performing the localization of the SIAR platform while navigating through the sewer network.

-It uses Monte-Carlo based localization with two different weights.
+It uses Adaptive Monte-Carlo Localization with two different weights.

 First, it calculates the distance of the particle with the graph (i.e. distance to closest edge).
 Particles that are farther from the graph are less likely to represent the state of the SIAR.